EastSunrise/wiki-kingen/docs/dev/linux.md

 ##### Remote Connection

 If the system needs to be connected to remotely, [XShell](https://www.netsarang.com/zh/xshell-download/) is a fine tool and *SSH* which is commonly configured on the Linux is required.
 Check with `service sshd status`.
-If not, execute following commands in order: `yum install openssh-server` to install *SSH*, `vim /etc/ssh/ssh_config` to edit the configuration file, `/bin/systemctl start sshd.service` to start *SSH* service and `/bin/systemctl enable sshd.service`to start the service at startup.
+If not, execute following commands in order:

+- `yum install openssh-server` installs *SSH*
+- `vim /etc/ssh/ssh_config` edits the configuration file
+- `/bin/systemctl start sshd.service` starts *SSH* service
+- `/bin/systemctl enable sshd.service` starts the service at startup.

+Most remote connections like [MySQL](mysql/index.md) and [Redis](redis.md) support connection through *SSH*.
+In this case, `AllowTcpForwarding yes` is required to set in the */etc/ssh/sshd_config*.

 ##### Mirror